 (iii) the entitlement of the parties to share in any associated royalties.

 (viii) Commercialization of research

-- Researcher who elects not to seek the commercial development of an invention, software or other discovery may, in accordance with the Regulatory Framework governing intellectual property, permit its commercial development by his or her collaborators.
+- A researcher who elects not to seek the commercial development of an invention, software, or other discovery may, in accordance with the Regulatory Framework governing intellectual property, permit its commercial development by his or her collaborators.

-- Researcher who elects to develop an invention, software or other discovery or to become involved directly in its commercial application shall comply with the regulatory framework governing intellectual property.
+- A researcher who elects to develop an invention, software or other discovery or to become involved directly in its commercial application shall comply with the regulatory framework governing intellectual property.

 (ix) Conflict of interest

 - A researcher shall comply with the regulatory framework governing conflicts of interest, and consulting activities.

 - A researcher shall disclose to all relevant persons (including other institutions, agencies, conference organizers and participants, and journals and publishers) any conflict of interest that might influence such persons’ decisions such as whether a researcher should be asked:

 (i) to review research proposals, funding applications, or manuscripts;

 (ii) to test inventions, software, or other discoveries;